[Webinar] Docs-as-code without the complexity.→ Save your seat

 That’s the case with the website of PCCW Global, a big information and communication technology company.

-They offer various communication, voice, and data solutions, but you can find only brochures, case studies, and promotional videos under the “Resources” tab.
+They provide a range of communication, voice, and data solutions, yet the "Resources" tab contains only brochures, case studies, and promotional videos.

 Source: PCCW Global